Halochkin/CustomWebComponents/Gestures/DragFlingMixin/README.md

 * xSpeedPxMs,
 *  y,
 * ySpeedPxMs.<br>
+Events Touch and mouse have different properties and to solve this problem, it was added `this[isTouchActive]`property which equals `true` whenever the touchdown is fired.
+If the `mousedown` event is fired `this[isTouchActive]` will be "false".
 The angle starts at 12 o'clock and counts clockwise from 0 to 360 degrees.
   * up/north:     0
    * right/east:  90
    * down/south: 180